 Several stakeholders from different constituencies highlighted the need for improving the verification process.
-A government representative stated that, according to the recent amendments to the legislation, the assurance procedures will be improved, and all companies will need to provide a package of documents that will help to ensure data quality.
+A government representative stated that, according to the recent amendments to the legislation, the assurance procedures will be improved and all companies will need to provide a package of documents that will help to ensure data quality.
+According to the MSG's comments on the draft assessment, Ukraine is systematically working on improving verification procedures.
 This commitment was also included in Ukraine's Open Government Partnership (OGP) action plan.